stikkeruip/ascii-art/README.md

 	 `go build -o asciiart`

     This will create an executable named `asciiart`.
+Note that this is for Unix based systems.
+If you are using Windows, please use `asciiart.exe` instead.
+The same applies to the following sections as well.

 ## Usage

 Run the program by providing a single argument enclosed in quotes:

-bash

-Copy code

 `./asciiart "Your text here"`